vipulDessai/ai-my-personal-notes-ui/README.md

 My personal notes managing app powered by AI

+## what an AI will do?
+1. suggest me tags for the post im creating

 ## Note catcher
 - add title
 - click anywhere and just type